Help us improve our information

 Talk to your doctor or IBD team before you take these or other medicines you can buy yourself.
 They may make your symptoms worse, can cause blockages or could interact with other medicines you’re taking.

-Most people with Colitis who need surgery will have planned surgery, so you’ll have time to discuss all of your options and prepare.
+Most people with Colitis will have planned surgery, so you’ll have time to discuss all of your options and prepare.
 You’ll see a surgeon who will explain what will happen and give you the chance to ask any questions you have.

-A colectomy is surgery to remove all or part of the bowel.
-The most common operations for Colitis will remove part or all of the large bowel.
-Find out more (including diagrams) in our information on Surgery for Colitis.
+The most common operations for Colitis removes part or all of the large bowel.
+Find out more, including videos and diagrams, in our information on surgery for Colitis.

 If you have a large part of the bowel removed, you may need a stoma.
-A stoma is an opening through the tummy (abdomen wall), made during surgery.
+A stoma is an opening through the tummy, made during surgery.
 The end of the bowel is brought outside the body through this opening, onto the surface of the tummy.
 Poo then passes out of this opening, and into a disposable bag that is worn over the stoma.

 Having a major part of the bowel removed may be a frightening thought.
 You may also be concerned about using a stoma bag.
 However, there have been big improvements in the design of stoma products.
 They are now very discreet and comfortable.

-Many hospitals have a specialist stoma team to support you during and after the surgery.
-You can find out more in our information on Living with a Stoma.
+You can find out more in our information on living with a stoma.
 There are lots of personal experiences of people living with a stoma on our website and Facebook Forum.
+There are also other organisations that can give practical advice and support – see their contact details at the end of this guide.

 There isn’t any clear evidence that specific foods cause, cure or treat the inflammation in Colitis.
-The most important thing is to try to eat a nutritious and balanced diet so that you maintain your weight and strength.
-It’s also important to drink enough fluids to stop you getting dehydrated.
+It’s important to try to eat a healthy, balanced diet that gives you all the nutrients you need to stay well.

 Your healthcare professional may recommend a liquid food supplement.
 This can help make sure you’re getting all the energy and nutrients you need.